Château Penin - Bordeaux Supérieur Grande Sélection 2020

 Palate

-Delicate yet crisp, with tension, body, finesse, and balance
+Delicate with a crisp texture, tension, body, finesse, and balance

 Serve